shauntmcgovern/ShaunPersonalWebsiteJavaScriptHTMLCSS90BBTX-/README.md

 * For a client to server.
 All you need is a server where you have access.
 Then from there.
   You build the client to communicate with it && that is where all your fixed && resting information is now stored so you can use it with the client which is what you see.
   The client is the webpage.
+The server is a data server && handles your traffic && a list of other things for you the person buying && using the server for your client to host on the world wide web.